rktjmp/hotpot.nvim/README.md

 Apply context transform to string, as defined in the context `.hotpot.fnl`.

 Not available if no `transform` has been defined.

+## `context.locate(string)`

+Convert given path into its counterpart, eg: given a `.fnl` file path inside the context source, convert it to the `.lua` file path in the context destination.

+Accepts `.fnl` or `.lua` file paths.
+Will construct paths for files that do not exist if desired.

 # Commands